guildai/guildai/guild/tests/uat/concurrent-queues.md

 # Concurrent Queues

 Multiple queues may be started to process runs concurrently.
-Each queue must be started with the `ignore-running` flag.

 Delete runs in preparation for these tests.

     >>> quiet("guild runs rm -y")

-Start three queues in the background, each with `ignore-running` set to `yes`:
+Start three queues in the background:

     >>> for _ in range(3):
-    ...     run("guild run queue ignore-running=yes poll-interval=1 --background -y")
+    ...     run("guild run queue poll-interval=1 --background -y")
     queue:queue started in background as ... (pidfile ...)
     <exit 0>
     queue:queue started in background as ... (pidfile ...)